frederic-perez/AmE-dictionary/data/dictionary.md

 __the (hot) skinny__ _idiom_ Confidential information on a particular person or topic. _Net managers who want the skinny on the latest in computer security._
 __the 105’s__
 __the 11th hour__
-__the back of (one’s) hand__ __1__ A rejection, snub, or rebuke; a display of contempt or scorn for someone or something. _She met their accusations with the back of her hand._ __2__ Used to represent one’s complete knowledge of or familiarity with something.
+__the back of (one’s) hand__ _idiom_ __1__ A rejection, snub, or rebuke; a display of contempt or scorn for someone or something. _She met their accusations with the back of her hand._ __2__ Used to represent one’s complete knowledge of or familiarity with something.
 Usually used after the verb “know.” _I’ve read this book so many times, I know it like the back of my hand._
 __the ball is in someone’s court__ _idiom_ :two: To be responsible for taking the next action.
 __the bandwagon__ _n phr_ _Jump on the bandwagon._
 __the big three-oh__
 __the bigger they come, the harder they fall__ _idiom_ Those who are exceptionally large, powerful, or influential will have more to lose when they fail, and their failure will be all the more dramatic or spectacular because of it.
-__the Chinese__ _This article was translated from the Chinese._
 __the City of Brotherly Love__
 __the day’s full of spiders__
 __the devil is in the detail(s)__ _idiom_ Plans, actions, or situations that seem sound must be carefully examined, because minor details can end up causing major, unforeseen problems.
-__the final frontier__ (Space?)
-There is a turf war brewing in the final frontier.
+__the final frontier__ _n_ Outer space, especially from the perspective of space colonization. _There is a turf war brewing in the final frontier._
 __the final straw__
 __the going thing__ _idiom_ The latest and most popular trend, fad, or fashion.
-__the good, the bad, and the ugly__ _Champions are famous for knowing themselves—the good, the bad, and the ugly._
 __the half of it__ _idiom_ A portion of something, typically implied to be the most important of significant part.
 (Often used in the negative.)
 __the happy day__ _idiom_ A wedding, or marriage in general.
 __the haves and the have nots__